medic/cht-docs/content/en/design/components/_index.md

 H1 is the highest hierarchical level of text, and should be used sparingly.
 It is used for the large text underneath percentage bars.

-H2 is used as a header style for main content sections on the right hand side, such as a task title, the name of a person/place on their profile, or the title of a targets widget.
+H2 is used as a header style for main content sections on the right-hand side, such as a task title, the name of a person/place on their profile, or the title of a targets widget.

 H3 is used for titles of condition cards and section titles on the form summary page.